 The overall process rating considers process elements such as the timeliness of submission to the CERF secretariat, responsiveness in communications related to the report and inclusiveness of relevant partners in the country-level reporting process.
-Based on the information reported, some 81 per cent of reports were rated as having a "very good" or "good" reporting process, 17 per cent were scored "reasonable" and only one report was found to have had a "weak" process.
+Based on the information reported, some 82 per cent of reports were rated as having a "very good" or "good" reporting process, 16 per cent were scored "reasonable" and 2 per cent were found to be "weak."
 In no case was the process found to be "unacceptable".
 This suggests that the majority of recipients followed CERF's proposed reporting process and met parameters related to timeliness, inclusiveness and communication.
 Reports rated as "reasonable" and "weak" generally lacked information or scored poorly in terms of process elements.
-Reasons for such ratings could include failure to conduct an After-Action Review with no explanation, repeatedly missed deadlines or apparent lack of consultation with country partners during the reporting process.
+Reasons for such ratings could include failure to conduct an AAR with no explanation, repeatedly missed deadlines or apparent lack of consultation with country partners during the reporting process.